Appendicitis Surgery and Screening in Singapore

 Abdominal Pain and Tenderness

 Pain typically starts near the navel before moving to the lower right abdomen, gradually intensifying from dull to sharp and persistent.
+The pain may also originate in the lower right abdomen.

 Nausea and Vomiting